ZhiyuLin1/CSI4107-Group-36/A2/readme.md

 It performs the following tasks:

 - Loads queries and documents.
-- Loads BM25 results (from Assignment 1).
+- Loads `BM25` results (from Assignment 1).
 - Encodes query and document texts into embeddings.
 - Computes cosine similarity between queries and documents.
-- Combines neural scores with baseline BM25 scores using a hybrid scoring formula.
+- Combines neural scores with baseline `BM25` scores using a hybrid scoring formula.
-- Outputs re-ranked top-100 results per query using both BERT and USE.
+- Outputs re-ranked top-100 results per query using both `BERT` and `USE`.

 For our experiment, we implemented a hybrid re-ranking approach using two pre-trained models: **BERT** from the Sentence-Transformers library and the **Universal Sentence Encoder (USE)** from TensorFlow Hub.
 These models were chosen for their strong semantic encoding capabilities, allowing us to represent both queries and documents as dense vector embeddings.
 We first loaded the **BM25 results from Assignment 1**, which provided the top 100 candidate documents per query.
 Each document and query was then embedded using both BERT and USE separately.
 The BERT model we used was `"bert-base-nli-mean-tokens"`, while for USE we used the official TensorFlow Hub model `"https://tfhub.dev/google/universal-sentence-encoder/4"`.
 We precomputed document embeddings for efficiency and stored them in dictionaries, allowing for fast lookup during the re-ranking process.